2021 South African unrest

-The 2021 South African unrest, also known as the Zuma unrest or Zuma riots, was a wave of civil unrest that occurred in South Africa's KwaZulu-Natal and Gauteng provinces from 9 to 18 July 2021, sparked by the imprisonment of former President Jacob Zuma for contempt of court.
+The 2021 South African unrest, also known as the July 2021 riots, the Zuma unrest or Zuma riots, was a wave of civil unrest that occurred in South Africa's KwaZulu-Natal and Gauteng provinces from 9 to 18 July 2021, sparked by the imprisonment of former President Jacob Zuma for contempt of court.
 Resulting protests against the incarceration triggered wider rioting and looting, much of it said to be undertaken by people not in support of Zuma and fuelled by job layoffs and economic inequality worsened by the COVID-19 pandemic policies.
-The unrest began in the province of KwaZulu-Natal on the evening of 9 July, and spread to the province of Gauteng on the evening of 11 July, and was the worst violence that South Africa had experienced since the end of Apartheid.
+The unrest began in the province of KwaZulu-Natal on the evening of 9 July, and spread to the province of Gauteng on the evening of 11 July, and was the worst episode of violence the country experienced since the end of Apartheid.

 Zuma was taken into custody after declining to testify at the Zondo Commission, an inquiry into allegations of corruption during his term as president from 2009 to 2018.
-The Constitutional Court reserved judgement on Zuma's application to rescind his sentence on 12 July 2021.
+The Constitutional Court reserved judgment on Zuma's application to rescind his sentence on 12 July 2021.
 The South African government reported that 354 people had died in the riots.
 As of 12 August 2022, 5,500 people had been arrested, in connection with the unrest.

 Background

 Economy

 More than half of South Africa's population lives in poverty, with an unemployment rate of 32%.
-According to the World Bank, income inequality has increased since 1994 in South Africa, rendering it one of the most unequal countries in the world.
+According to the World Bank, income inequality has increased since 1994 in South Africa, rendering it the most unequal country in the world.